SWEFall22/swefall22.github.io/_posts/2021-08-03-5-of-my-Favorite-Computer-Science-Books.md

 ---
-published: true
 layout: post
-title: My Favorite Computer Science Books
+title: "My Favorite Computer Science Books"
+author: "Naser"
+categories: Post
+tags: [Post]
+image: thought-catalog-o0Qqw21-0NI-unsplash.jpg
 ---

 I would like to share five of my favorite computer science books.
 Almost all of these books are available online in one shape or form, and I am happy to lend them if you can't find them online.
 Also, I will continue to make updates to this list when I find more interesting books.
 Feel free to email me with a book suggestion if you have a favorite.